 In life or in business, risk taking has benefits and may even be an essential ingredient of success.
 Quite the opposite when it comes to procurement – the last thing you want is risk.
 A smoothly functioning procurement process is standardized and dependable.

-Purchase Orders (PO) and Purchase Requisitions are extremely common documents used by practically every business.
-They help business control costs, ensure that business rules are followed and that the business gets the best possible deal.
-It’s also easier to track down problems e.g. if the wrong items are delivered the signed copy of the purchase order proves what was actually ordered.
+Purchase Orders (PO) and Purchase Requisitions are extremely common documents that practically every business uses.
+They help businesses control costs, ensure that employees cannot bypass business standards and that the business gets the best possible deal.
+Problems are easier to track down.
+If the vendor delivers the wrong items, the signed copy of the purchase order proves what the business actually ordered.